andrewjohnlowe/LHC-ML-WG-1/index.md

 - For experimental particle physics, [ROOT](http:://root.cern.ch) is the ubiquitous data analysis tool, and has been for the last 20 years old
 - Command language: CINT ("interpreted C++") or Python
     * Small data: work interactively or run macros
-    * Big data: compile code with ROOT libraries, run on Grid
+    * Big data: compile with ROOT libraries, run on Grid
 - Data format optimised for large data sets
 - Complex algorithms are difficult to do interactively
 - End up writing huge C++ programs
 - Lots of tweaking, endless edit-compile-run loops
-- Might not be the best choice for prototyping new methods
+- The best choice for prototyping new methods?
 <br>